kianavz2000/kianavz2000/README.md

 <div align="center">
   <p>
-    🌸I'm a front-end developer passionate about creating user-friendly interfaces and writing clean🍓.
-I love turning ideas into engaging visual experiences and solving problems through design🌸
+    🌸I'm a front-end developer who cares about how things look and how they work.
+I write clean code, enjoy solving problems, and love turning ideas into real products.🌸
   </p>
 </div>
 <br>